HomeFantasy FootballThe best ever Fantasy Premier League cult heroes as Leeds favourite retires

 The highest goal scoring American in Premier League history, Clint Dempsey became an FPL legend in 2012/12 by becoming the highest scoring midfielder of that season by bringing in 17 goals, six assists and 209 points.

 Dempsey left Craven Cottage for Spurs that summer, where he failed to nail down a regular place in the starting line-up.
-He was never an FPL asset ever again, but he did bring managers so much for a couple of seasons on the opposite side of London.
+He was never an FPL asset ever again, but he did bring managers so much joy for a couple of seasons in west London.

 Charlie Austin

-The Hungerford striker has dodgy knees and wavering form over the years, but Charlie Austin won the hearts of FPL managers in 2014/15 when he provided 18 goals and six assists for a pretty rotten QPR side.
-Despite his goalscoring heroics that year, the London outfit finished last in the table.
+The Hungerford striker had dodgy knees and wavering form over the years, but Charlie Austin won the hearts of FPL managers in 2014/15 when he provided 18 goals and six assists for a pretty rotten QPR side.
+Despite his goalscoring heroics that year, the London outfit finished bottom of the table.

 Austin finished fourth in the scoring charts though, and he had more goal involvements that season than the likes of Eden Hazard, Alexis Sanchez, Romelu Lukaku, Wayne Rooney, David Silva and Robin van Persie.
-It was, of course, the type of season he would never replicate again, although he did have a decent run with Southampton in recent years.
+It was, of course, the type of season he would never replicate, although he did have a decent run with Southampton in later years.

 Kevin Mirallas